cfcsim/fsd-cert-manager/README.systemd.md

 # Systemd configure
-Sure you has root privage
+Besure you have root privage.
-First modify "WorkingDirectory" to fsd folder in demo/fsdapi.service
+First, modify "WorkingDirectory" to fsd folder in demo/fsdapi.service
-And copy demo/fsdapi.service to /etc/systemd/system
+And copy demo/fsdapi.service to /etc/systemd/system/
-And do some shell
+Then:
 ```
 systemctl daemon-reload
 systemctl enable --now fsdapi